Imageomics/data-workshop-AH-2024/README.md

     ```bash
     conda create -n data-workshop-2024 -c conda-forge pandas jupyterlab scikit-learn datasets pillow -y
     ```
-3. Clone this repository to your local machine.
+3. Clone this repository to the home directory of your local machine.

+> Note: We will use Unix commands in the workshop.
+If you are using Windows, you can use Git Bash to run these commands.

 ## During the Workshop